konsumer/8encoder/README.md

 ## TODO

 - Have a look [here](https://github.com/giuliomoro/OSC2OLED4Bela) for a pretty complete i2c OLED driver.
-This idea shoudl work for all 3 (OLED, 4encoder, 8encoder)
+This idea should work for all 3 (OLED, 4encoder, 8encoder)

 ## Not Complete